codeinthehole/Preview/README.md

 Install all dependencies
     pip install -r requirements.txt
+Note that the MySQL-python package has a dependency on libmysqlclient-dev which needs to be installed using apt-get.
+You can view the installed packages in your virtual env using
+    yolk -l

 Create a local_settings.py file which contains your database credentials.
 This file is on the .gitignore list and so needs creating manually